korea-dbs/sama/scripts/README.md

 ## 1.SQLite Analyzer.py
 ### Features
 This tool provides information about the pages in a database file.

-The list of page types displayed by the tool includes:
+Here are the types of displayed page:

 - Table Interior Page
-These are internal nodes in the B-tree structure of a table.
+Internal nodes in the B-tree structure of a table.

 - Table Leaf Page
-These are leaf nodes in the table's B-tree structure.
+Leaf nodes in the table's B-tree structure.

 - Index Interior Page
-These are internal nodes in an index B-tree.
+Internal nodes in an index B-tree.

 - Index Leaf Page
-These are the leaf nodes of the index B-tree.
+Leaf nodes of the index B-tree.

 - Overflow Page
-Used when a row or index entry is too large to fit in a single page.
+This page is used when a row or index entry is too large to fit in a single page.

 - Freelist Trunk Page
-These pages are part of the freelist, which tracks unused pages.
+This page is a part of the freelist, which tracks unused pages.

 - Freelist Leaf Page
-These contain references to free (unused) pages in the database.
+This page contains references to free (unused) pages in the database.

 - Freelist Map Page
-It provides a compact overview of available pages in the freelist.
+This page provides a compact overview of available pages in the freelist.
 ### Usage
 ```
 python3 SQLiteAnalyzer.py example.db